Blotch3D/Blotch3D/README.md

 -   The BlWindow3D class derives from the MonoGame "Game" class.
 The Setup, FrameProc, and FrameDraw methods are called by certain overridden Game methods.
-(Override MonoGame methods as you like, but be sure to call the base method from within the overridden method.)
+(Override MonoGame methods as you like but be sure to call the base method from within the overridden method.)

 -   The BlGraphicsDeviceManager class derives from MonoGame's